 Under the fair value recognition provision, stock-based compensation cost is measured at the grant date based on the fair value of the award and is recognized as expense on a straight-line basis over the requisite service period.
-We record the impact of forfeitures when they occur.
+We make certain assumptions in order to value and expense our various share-based payment awards.
+In connection with our restricted stock programs we record the forfeitures when they occur.
 We review our valuation assumptions periodically and, as a result, we may change our valuation assumptions used to value stock-based awards granted in future periods.
 Such changes may lead to a significant change in the expense we recognize in connection with share-based payments.